DaanDeMeyer/mkosi-kernel/README.md

 to `/usr/lib/modules` if that directory is available.

-To rebuild each profile without rebuilding the image, open another terminal on the host and run `mkosi -t none build -- -i`.
+To rebuild each profile without rebuilding the image, open another terminal on the host and run `mkosi -R build -- -i`.
 This will rebuild each enabled profile.
 After the command finishes, the changes will be available in `/work/build` in the virtual machine.
 To select which profiles to rebuild, simply pass the name of the profile as an option.
-For example, run `mkosi -t none build -- -i --kernel` to only rebuild the kernel profile.
+For example, run `mkosi -R build -- -i --kernel` to only rebuild the kernel profile.

 To reload a kernel module after doing a incremental kernel build, run `rmmod <module>`